metaplex-foundation/docs/docs/create-candy/02-prepare-assets.md

 >         "uri": "1.png",
 ```

-[simple-collection.zip](./simple-collection.zip) can be downloaded for testing.
+[simple-collection.zip](./simple-collection.zip) can be downloaded and explored for testing and experimentation.
+Subsequent steps in this walkthrough will assume it's the collection in use.